hermangroup/docs/wallets/dashcore/installation-macos.rst

 .. meta::
-   :description: How to download, install and encrypt the Dash Core wallet in macOS
+   :description: How to download, install and encrypt the Historia Core wallet in macOS
-   :keywords: dash, core, wallet, macos, installation
+   :keywords: historia, core, wallet, macos, installation

-.. _dashcore-installation-macos:
+.. _historiacore-installation-macos:

 macOS Installation Guide
 ========================

-This guide describes how to download, install and encrypt the Dash Core wallet for macOS.
+This guide describes how to download, install and encrypt the Historia Core wallet for macOS.
 The guide is written for macOS Sierra, but the steps should be similar for other versions.

-Downloading the Dash Core wallet
+Downloading the Historia Core wallet
 --------------------------------

-Visit https://www.dash.org/get-dash to download the latest Dash Core wallet.
+Visit https://historia.network/get-historia to download the latest Historia Core wallet.
 In most cases, the website will properly detect which version you need.
-Click the blue **Dash Core** button to download the installer directly.
+Click the blue **Historia Core** button to download the installer directly.

 .. figure:: img/macos/112414571.png